WebAssembly/component-model/design/mvp/CanonicalABI.md

 ### Runtime State

+The following Python classes define spec-internal state and utility methods that are used to define the externally-visible behavior of Canonical ABI's lifting, lowering and built-in definitions below.
+These fields are chosen for simplicity over performance and thus an optimizing implementation is expected to use a more optimized representations as long as it preserves the same externally-visible behavior.
+Some specific examples of expected optimizations are noted below.

+#### Component Instance State

 The `inst` field of `CallContext` points to the component instance which the `canon`-generated function is closed over.
 Component instances contain all the